Sonar and Target Motion Analysis Fundamentals is a course being offered by ATI starting on October 19.

 When a Surface Ship Radar emits a pulse and listens for a return, the radarman is able to pinpoint the precise location of the contact.
 Over time, he can examine the track of his contact, and use this information for tactical purposes.
 The process is fairly simple compared to what happens on a submarine.

 When a submarine sonarman hears a contact using his passive sonar, he knows nothing more than the direction it is coming from.
 Over time, he can develop a time history of the direction to the contact, but that is not the same as a Target Track.
 The time history of target direction is of little use for tactical planners; they need to know the track of the contact, which includes the contacts range and direction of travel.
 In order to convert the time history of target direction into a usable contact track, the sonarman, or the sonarman’s computer programs, must execute “Target Motion Analysis”.

 If you find this explanation interesting, or if it sounds like something that you may be able to apply to your work, please consider joining us for this class.
 You can learn more about the class, and register for it here.

 A complete listing of our upcoming classes can be found here.

-Lastly, as always, a full listing of ATI’s courses can be found here.
+Lastly, a complete listing of all of the courses that ATI can offer upon request can be found here.